Daniel-Gong/daniel-gong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I'm Dongyu Gong!
-I am currently a PhD student at Yale University.
+I am currently a PhD student in Neuroscience working with Prof. Ilker Yildirim and Prof. Kia Nobre at Yale University.

 Before coming to Yale, I was a PhD student at the University of Oxford.
 I moved to Yale after my advisor got a new position at Yale.